sisoc-tokyo/Real-timeDetectionAD_ver2/README.md

 * 4688: A new process was created
 * 4768: A Kerberos authentication ticket (TGT) was requested
 * 4769: A Kerberos service ticket was requested
+* 4776: The domain controller attempted to validate the credentials for an account
 * 5140: A network share object was accessed

 ###	Packet analysis